Where to Eat in Tamarindo

 Nibana – Latitude Blue (Facebook)

-Our favorite Happy Hour on the beach.
-They have happy hour twice a day and it’s typically 2 for 1 beers and select drinks.
-Great place to catch a sunset and drink a few cold ones.
+Latitude Blue has happy hour twice a day and it’s typically 2 for 1 beers and select drinks.
+Good place to catch a sunset and drink a few cold ones.
 Beware, if you order 2 beers, they’ll bring you 4.
 It’s good to ask for a bucket with ice, they’ve got em behind the bar.
-We have not eaten at Nibana since the ownership has changed, but we hear it’s still pretty good.
+We have not eaten at Latitude Blue since the ownership has changed a few years ago, but we hear it’s still pretty good.

 Diria Hotel Restaurant